My Lai massacre: Massacres

 There were some South Vietnamese people, maybe fifteen of them, women and children included, walking on a dirt road maybe 100 yd away.
 All of a sudden the GIs just opened up with M16s.
 Beside the M16 fire, they were shooting at the people with M79 grenade launchers ...
 I couldn't believe what I was seeing.

+Two Vietnamese children lie on a road during the massacre.

 Calley testified that he heard the shooting and arrived on the scene.
 He observed his men firing into a ditch with Vietnamese people inside, then began to take part in the shooting himself, using an M16 from a distance of no more than 5 ft.
 During the massacre, a helicopter landed on the other side of the ditch and the pilot asked Calley if they could provide any medical assistance to the wounded civilians in Mỹ Lai; Calley admitted replying that "a hand grenade was the only available means he had for their evacuation".
 At 11:00 Medina radioed an order to cease fire, and 1st Platoon took a break, during which they ate lunch.